 I like the square crystal-like bottle.
+I appreciate how this bottle is a full 50 ml.
 Will be a keeper long after the ink is gone!
 The performance of the ink is very good.
 Good flow, relatively quick dry time.
 It has worked fine on just about any pen I have loaded.

 The company has been producing inks since 1892.
 They make a number of different lines of ink, so make sure you are selecting one of the Writing Inks.
 I find the Old Golden Green ink to have good flow characteristics although it will a slightly slower flow.
 No problem, just not one of the inks that just gushes our of the pen - and why would we want that anyway!